iOS 13 New Features: 9 Reasons to Update and 5 Reasons Not to Install

 • Demanding for Older Models

-While Apple says it's improving performance, there's an example of how hard older models are struggling with new iOS 13 beta.
+While Apple says it's improving performance, there's an example of how hard older models are struggling with iOS 13.
 New features rely on more processing power of the handset's chip, and perhaps users with older models should wait and see how things actually go.

 • Download Problems

-According to iOS 13 beta users, there may be some problems with first and third-party apps.
+According to iOS 13 early adopters, there may be some problems with first and third-party apps.
 If you don't need anything to scratch your tech itch, you might want to refrain from the urge to hop on the software right now.